icfnext/prosper/README.md

 Both builders automatically save the underlying JCR session after executing the provided closure.

-In addition to the provided builders, the [session](http://www.day.com/maven/jsr170/javadocs/jcr-2.0/javax/jcr/Session.html) and [pageManager](http://dev.day.com/content/docs/en/cq/current/javadoc/com/day/cq/wcm/api/PageManager.html) instances provided by the base specification can be used directly to create test content in the JCR.
+In addition to the content builders, the [session](http://www.day.com/maven/jsr170/javadocs/jcr-2.0/javax/jcr/Session.html) and [pageManager](http://dev.day.com/content/docs/en/cq/current/javadoc/com/day/cq/wcm/api/PageManager.html) instances provided by the base specification can be used directly to create test content in the JCR.

 ### Metaclasses

 The [AEM Groovy Extension](https://github.com/Citytechinc/aem-groovy-extension) decorates the `com.day.cq.wcm.api.Page`, `javax.jcr.Node`, and `javax.jcr.Binary` classes with additional methods to simplify common operations.
 See the extension library [Groovydocs](http://code.citytechinc.com/aem-groovy-extension/groovydocs/com/citytechinc/aem/groovy/extension/metaclass/GroovyExtensionMetaClassRegistry.html) for details of these additions.
+The metaclasses are registered automatically and available for use in all test methods.

 ### Assertions